Background

 When you think of a Bloodhound, what comes to mind?
 Maybe it’s their exceptional tracking skills or their droopy ears and deep-set eyes.
 Whatever it is, there’s no denying that these dogs are fascinating.
 Bloodhounds have a strong sense of smell, unmatched by many, and have been key players in search-and-rescue missions.
 But beyond their nose, they’re also affectionate, loyal companions that can make wonderful pets for the right families.

 Bloodhounds are often called scent hounds, and with good reason.
 They’ve been bred for centuries to track scents over long distances, sometimes even days old.
-Their name actually comes from the Old French word “blood”, meaning “noble,” because these dogs were once bred by aristocrats.
+Their name actually comes from the Old French word “blood”, meaning “noble,” because these dogs were once bred by the nobbles.

 These dogs originated in Belgium and were later refined in France and England.
 Originally, they were used for hunting big game like boar and deer.
 But what really sets them apart is their ability to follow a scent for miles, making them invaluable in search-and-rescue operations.

-Physically, Bloodhounds are large, strong dogs with that signature droopy look.
-Their long ears and wrinkled skin give them a wise, almost regal appearance.
-With short, weather-resistant coats in colors like black and tan, liver and tan, or red, they’re not just impressive trackers—they’re also striking to look at.
+Physically, Bloodhounds are big and strong with those signature droopy looks.
+Their long ears and wrinkled skin give them a wise appearance.
+With short, weather-resistant coats in colors like black and tan, liver and tan, or red, they aren’t just amazing trackers, they also look impressive.

 What to Know About Bloodhound Traits